Lake Mountain

 Leadbeater’s Possums were first discovered at Lake Mountain in 1983.
 In 2003, 30 Leadbeater’s Possum nestboxes were installed at Lake Mountain Plateau and due to a reduced number of natural tree hollows they were rapidly colonised.
 Hollows in this area are in short supply due to a limited number of mature (over 100 years old) trees, with young trees having not formed hollows yet.

 Parks Victoria managed a rapid response to this critical situation replacing burnt nestboxes to provide surviving animals shelter as soon as possible.
 Overnight video surveillance and a supplementary feeding program were also implemented during the harsher winter months from May to October during 2009.
-The rationed measures of nectar were to assist surviving LBP individuals while there was a limited food supply available in the slowly recovering alpine habitat.
+The rationed measures of nectar were to assist surviving LbP individuals while there was a limited food supply available in the slowly recovering alpine habitat.

 Leadbeater's Possum at Supplementary Feeder.
 Photo: Parks Victoria.